kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 }
 ```

-The v1 experimental surface only accepts `httpFilters` on listeners
+`httpFilters` is only accepted on listeners whose `Protocol` is `HTTP` or
-whose `Protocol` is `HTTP` or `HTTPS`, because every element type has HTTP
+`HTTPS`, because every element type has HTTP semantics (header mutation,
-semantics (header mutation, URL rewrite, HTTP-shaped external auth).
+URL rewrite, HTTP-shaped external auth).
+The HTTP prefix on the field name
-The HTTP prefix on the field name signals both the payload shape and this
+signals both the payload shape and this protocol restriction.
+Follow-up
-protocol restriction.
-Follow-up GEPs may introduce parallel fields for other
+GEPs may introduce parallel fields for other protocols (`tlsFilters`,
-protocols (`tlsFilters`, `tcpFilters`, `udpFilters`) with
+`tcpFilters`, `udpFilters`) with protocol-appropriate element types
-protocol-appropriate element types (`TLSListenerFilter`, `TCPListenerFilter`,
+(`TLSListenerFilter`, `TCPListenerFilter`, `UDPListenerFilter`); the naming
-`UDPListenerFilter`); the naming convention keeps each phase attached to a
+convention keeps each phase attached to a phase-appropriate payload rather
-phase-appropriate payload rather than forcing a single polymorphic list to
+than forcing a single polymorphic list to shape-shift.
-shape-shift.

 ### The `HTTPListenerFilter` Type

 `HTTPListenerFilter` is a **new type**, distinct from `HTTPRouteFilter`.
 It
-is deliberately narrower than `HTTPRouteFilter`: only two variants are
+is deliberately narrower than `HTTPRouteFilter`: only a subset of the
-included, and both were chosen because they can produce a *dynamic* signal
+filters are included, and were chosen because they can produce a *dynamic*
-capable of influencing route selection.
-The remaining six `HTTPRouteFilter`
+signal capable of influencing route selection.
+The remaining
-variants are excluded — see
+`HTTPRouteFilter` variants are excluded — see
 [Excluded Filter Variants](#excluded-filter-variants) for the per-variant
 rationale.
 The outer type is separate so that the strict-ordering guarantee
 lives on the pre-routing container and does not perturb the